stapi-spec/stapi-spec/order/README.md

 | orders     | \[[Order Object](#order-object)\]          | **REQUIRED.** A list of orders. |
 | links      | Map\<object, Link Object> | **REQUIRED.** Links for e.g. pagination. |

+If the `GET /orders/{orderId}/status` endpoint is implemented, there must be a link to the endpoint using the relation type `status`.

 ## GET /orders/\{id\}

 ### Get Order Response